(one synonym: Phloeopola banausa Meyrick, 1883)

 The Caterpillars of this species are thought to feed on live and dead wood, They have been found

 The moths have a complex pattern of light and dark brown on each forewing.
+Some specimens are very dark, with only white spots near the middle of each forewing, and on the thorax.
 The wingspan is about 2 cms.

 The species is found widely in Australia, including: